hsbijarniya/kvs/README.md

 High performance persistant memory key-value storage with AES256 encryption.

 ## Features
 + Persistant storage in document directory or directory provided.
 + Supports encryption on rest.
 + Can be used as Map alternative.

+## Planned Features
++ Use IndexedDB instead of localStorage

 ## Usage